chedabob/bitrise_java13install_android/README.md

-# Install Java13 - Mac OS
+# Install OpenJDK 13
-This step sets the pre-installed OpenJDK 13 as the system JVM
+This step installs OpenJDK13

 ## How to use this Step